You can definitely see a lot of Belize in two weeks.

 This Belize travel blog will help you plan your trip.
 I’ve created an in-depth itinerary for two weeks in Belize that’s going to ensure you have the best trip possible.
 Read on for the details.

-You’ll see the same things to do in Belize advertised in every city and town; this is because Belize is so easy to get around by bus.
-If you want the best price and the best use of time for your activities on your two-week Belize trip though, take note from below of the closest destination possible.
+You’ll see the same things to do in Belize advertised in every city and town; this is because Belize is so easy to get around by bus (scroll to the end for advice on in country travel) and there’s a set route in Belize most people follow to see the best of the country.

 Belize City is only 15-30 minutes away from the airport depending on the traffic.
 I’d recommend you spend two nights in Belize City to readjust and have a look around the old capital of Belize.

 I stayed at the Sea Breeze Hotel in Belize City.
 I’d only recommend this place if you’re looking for the cheapest hotel accommodation possible though.
 The sheets were the most threadbare I’ve ever seen any piece of fabric.
 The place was also surrounded by barbed wire – good for security I guess.
 The room was fine though and had a view out onto the street off the balcony, a fan and a shared bathroom all for $50BZD / £20 per night.

 They did have some better rooms but I went for the cheapest.

 I visited The Radisson for a beer while I was in Belize City – really nice but at around £100 per night, way above my budget, maybe not yours?